ACADEMIC CREDIT TRANSFER POLICY

-Coursework completed by students currently enrolled in the IMPACT Program are directly transferable to TCSJ for identical required coursework in the M.Ed. program.
+Coursework completed by candidates currently enrolled in IMPACT or Residency at TCSJ are directly transferable to TCSJ for identical required coursework in the M.Ed. program.
 Courses have been aligned and carry the same course codes.

-Students who have graduated from the IMPACT Program within the last five years will be awarded transfer credit as described for current candidates above.
-IMPACT students who graduated more than five years prior to enrollment in the graduate school must submit transcripts for evaluation.
+Candidates who have graduated from IMPACT or Residency at TCSJ within the last seven years will be awarded transfer credit as described for current candidates above.
+Candidates who graduated more than seven years prior to enrollment in the graduate school must submit transcripts for evaluation.
 Equivalencies will be granted for coursework as appropriate to current standards.

 Coursework completed from a regionally accredited college or university is eligible to be evaluated for transfer credit work with the following restrictions:

 - Only 8 units or less can be transferred.

 - Only courses completed within the last 7 years will be considered.

 - Only courses that qualify for graduate credit by an accredited institution can be transferred. *Exception: Integrated credential coursework completed as an undergraduate may be considered pending review of transcripts and course descriptions.

 - Only courses in which a grade of C or better can be transferred.

 Enrolled candidates must receive pre-approval prior to taking a course at another regionally accredited institution in order to have credits be considered as transferrable.